Amet13/dynamic-dbusers-vault-demo/README.md

 ### Scenario 2.
 Admin's all privileges access to db2

-The administrator wants to connect to `db2` with all permissions.
+The admin wants to connect to `db2` with all permissions.

 1. Let's switch back to the root token: